fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 In the making-of featurette, Lee correctly refers to this period as the Bloody Assizes.
 He saw Jeffreys as a kind of Jekyll-and-Hyde figure.
 On the one hand, a brilliant legal mind who rose to become the highest justice in the land.
 On the other, a merciless executioner who sentenced hundreds to their deaths.
 If the film had focused on this dichotomy, it might have turned out much better.

 Instead, most of the screen time belongs to a group of fictitious characters.
-After putting her sister to death for witchcraft, Jeffreys becomes obsessed with a peasant girl named Mary.
-Mary's lover, Harry, has connections to the rebels, infuriating Jeffreys.
+There's Mary, a peasant girl Jeffreys obsesses over.
+And Harry, Mary's lover.
+Besides Mary's affections, Harry has connections to the rebels, doubly infuriating Jeffreys.
 But Harry is the son of Lord Wessex, a sometime friend of Jeffreys, which makes things tricky.
+The film revolves around this triangle.
 Jeffreys orders Mary arrested.
 Harry frees her.
 Jeffreys captures them both.
 They escape.
 Then the revolution happens.

 Oh, and there's a blind oracle who may or may not be psychic.